Reese Witherspoon: ‘So Often I’m The Only Woman In A Room Full Of Men’

 On Big Little Lies, Reese Witherspoon portrays Madeline, a mother who is going through a divorce.
 Just like her character on the black comedy drama, Witherspoon went through a divorce and legal battle when she divorced her former husband, Ryan Phillippe, in 2007.

-Reese Witherspoon gushed about working in the star-studded cast, and she described the cast as a “really interesting group of women whose work I’d always loved.”
+Reese Witherspoon gushed about working in the star-studded cast, and described the cast as a “really interesting group of women whose work I’d always loved.”
 The actress admitted that waking up every day to work with Kidman, Dern, and others was “a pleasure.”

 On Big Little Lies, which is based on the novel of the same name by Liane Moriarty, each actress has a distinct role.
 Kidman’s character, Celeste, is dealing with domestic violence, while Woodley’s character, Jane, is a working-class single mother.